 Welcome to our ThermoFlask vs Hydro Flask Comparison.
 In this showdown, we’ll see which insulated water bottle is the sure winner.
 By the time you leave here, you’ll know for sure which bottle is the better pick for you.
 The insulated water bottle space is becoming more crowded by the day as new companies continue to pop up, some of them good while others are inferior copycats.

 Today, we’ll see if ThermoFlask knows how to make a superior water bottle or if they’re just another Hydro Flask imitator.
-Below, we’ll compare the sizes, key features of each bottle, see which bottle is better at retaining hot/cold temps, current customer reviews, our two cents, and other necessary tidbits that helped us draw our conclusion.
+Below, we’ll compare the sizes, key features of each bottle, see which bottle is better at retaining hot/cold temps, our two cents, and other necessary tidbits that helped us draw our conclusion.

 Let’s start by putting the two bottles head-to-head in a feature comparison.